BrianG61UK/ZeoCompanion/README.md

 - Amazon App Store:  http://www.amazon.com/TheCyberMike-ZeoCompanion/dp/B01FCESRTO

 This App:
-- is targeted for Tablet Android devices; the views are data-dense and require a larger screen to be utilized effectively.
+- is targeted for Tablet Android devices; the views are data-dense and require a larger screen to be utilized effectively; use on phone in portrait orientation will look crowded.
 - is targeted for Android OS versions 4.0.3 (Ice Cream Sandwich) or later (API level 15 or higher).
 - is built with Android Studio at least version 2.0.
 - utilizes third-party source code libraries that are in the "app/src/main/java/com/" directory; these libraries are governed by their respective licenses.